A. Student Affairs

-The Student Disability Resource Center notifies the Law School Office of Student Affairs regarding a student’s disability and recommended accommodation.
-Upon official notification of a disability, it is the Law School’s mission to provide reasonable accommodations and services to assist students in successfully completing a rigorous law program.
+The Student Disability Resource Center notifies the Student Affairs office regarding a student’s approved accommodations.
+Once notified of the approval, the Student Affairs office will meet with the student to explain to them how their approved accommodations will be fulfilled within the School of Law’s program and abilities.
+It is our mission to provide these accommodations and services to assist students in successfully completing the program.
 Students are informed that while reasonable accommodations are available for disabilities, they are held to the same academic performance standards as any other student.

 It is the policy of the Law School and the University of South Carolina to provide students a prompt and suitable method for resolving complaints alleging any action prohibited by the U.S. Department of Education regulations implementing Section 504 of the Rehabilitation Act of 1973, as amended (29 U.S.C.
 794) and the Americans with Disabilities Act of 1990.